-However for the technical crowd that want to understand what's in the box, and try and see if it fits their own bodies, these pictures are useless.
-You need to either look at the photographs immediately during the shooting session, and repeat the missing shots, or to have a trusted photographer that understands what he is required to capture and ask you to repeat the moves until he manages to capture them.
+However for the technical crowd that wants to understand what's in the box, and try and see if it fits their own bodies, these pictures are useless.
+You need to either look at the photographs immediately during the shooting session, or repeat the missing shots.
+You could also have a trusted photographer that understands what he is required to capture ask you to repeat the moves until he manages to capture them.
 If you missed a shot, try to at least cover up for it with detailed explanation of what is happening in the unseen part of it.
 You also need an explanation for the good shots to have viewers learn proper "art" appreciation.

 In a real combat one has to die.
-In a "less severe" combat one does not learn fast enough from his mistakes unless an outsider points out a solid logic to him!
+Even in a a "less severe" combat one does not learn fast enough from his mistakes unless an outsider points out a solid logic to him!

 Get the First Lesson in the Essence of H2H!